P-Spot and Posterior Fornix: Anatomy and Deep Orgasm

 Manual Technique: Navigating to the Deep Spot

-To reach the P-Spot, place your hand horizontally with the palm facing down.
-Using one or two fingers, slowly follow the lower wall of the vagina.
-Move as deep as possible until the fingers reach the back wall.
-From this point, lift the fingers slightly upward.
-You are looking for the junction between two textures.
-One is the soft tissue of the back wall, which feels like the inside of a cheek.
-The other is the firmer structure of the cervix, which feels like the tip of a nose.
-Use short “come hither” movements with the fingertips to explore this pocket.
+To reach the P-Spot, place your hand with the palm facing down.
+Using one or two fingers, slowly follow the lower wall of the vagina and move as deep as possible until the fingers touch the back wall.
+From there, lift the fingers slightly upward.

 Adjusting the Angle for Better Access